carbon-language/carbon-lang/llvm/docs/Proposals/GitHubMove.rst

 local branch to the corresponding upstream branch.
-If local branches have no corresponding upstream branch, then the creation of ``local/octopus/<local branch>`` need not use ``git-merge-base`` to pinpont its root commit; it may simply be branched from the appropriate component branch (say, ``llvm/local_release_X``).
+If local branches have no corresponding upstream branch, then the creation of ``local/octopus/<local branch>`` need not use ``git-merge-base`` to pinpoint its root commit; it may simply be branched from the appropriate component branch (say, ``llvm/local_release_X``).

 Zipping local history